matkv/matkv.dev/content/about/index.md

 ### Interests & hobbies

-In my free time my biggest hobbies are music - I play piano & guitar, exercising (mostly running and some strength training), reading and recently I've been getting into watching movies again.
+In my free time my biggest hobbies are music - I play piano & guitar, exercising (these days mostly strength training, cycling and some running), reading, playing [chess](https://lichess.org/@/matkv) and recently I've been getting into watching movies again.

 I created a page for my **book reviews** - [here](/reading) are all the books I have read since I got a Kindle (back in 2019).